tinovationchs/tinovation-website/src/guides/README.md

 ## Warnings

-- try not to mix styling, like italics with code blocks, or links with bold
+- try not to mix styling too much, like italics with code blocks, or links with bold
 - h2 (##) is major subtitles, h3 (###) is minor subtitles
   - don't use h1, h4, h5, h6
+- code highlighting not done!!
 - don't use tables, sub, or sup!